Elvis10ten/pcas/README.md

 We can use the three parameters: advertising interval, scan interval, and scan window to build a probabilistic model for discovery latency.
 Any such model will be practically flawed without considering the environment where devices will likely be used in.

-Obviously, shorter intervals and a higher scan window lead to faster discovery times while consuming more power.
+Shorter intervals and a higher scan window lead to faster discovery times while consuming more power.

 **Power consumption**